Con3X/web3-plugin-near/README.md

 web3.js plugin for Near Protocol
 ===========

-This is a PoC project for web3.js plugin for Near Protocol.
+This is an npm package containing a web3.js plugin for Near Protocol.

-It currently implements only `block` its alias `getBlock`, and `getBlockNumber`.

 Plugin usage by users
 ------------